 What Can Attendees Do?

 Go to talks you find interesting.
 Unless the speaker is very famous (see next point), you cannot rely on any kind of turnout.
-I’m considered semi-famous in Python circles and I also sometimes get a rather empty room because someone with a more broadly interesting topic is in the same slot.
+I’m considered semi-famous in Python circles, and yet I occasionally get a rather empty room because someone with a more broadly interesting topic is in the same slot.

 Prefer talks of less famous speakers.
 If David Beazley or Raymond Hettinger give talks at Python conferences, they have the opposite problem: their rooms are overflowing and people are frustrated because they can’t get in.